Posts

 Image

 There is an exciting 4-Week Course on GitHub Community to help developers master GitHub Copilot & prepare for the GitHub Copilot Certification Exam .
-There is a very useful curation of study material spanning the 7 Domains that will be covered in the exam & a knowledge check with practice questions for each of the 4 weeks.
+The threads contain a very useful curation of study material spanning the 7 Domains that will be covered in the exam & a knowledge check with practice questions for each of the 4 weeks.
+Click on the links below corresponding to the week numbers for the material.
 I plan to compile the reasoning for the answers to the practice questions here so that the notes can be quick reference for the exam & later - Week 1 GitHub Copilot is trained on publicly available open-source repositories and large proprietary datasets curated by GitHub.
 It does not use private repositories of individual users.
 Documentation and Stack Overflow discussions are not primary data sources for Copilot.
-GitHub Copilot enhance a developer's productivity during pair programming by providing inline code suggestions based on context Key ethical considerations when using GitHub Copilot for software development: Ensuring the code adheres to lic...
+GitHub Copilot enhance a developer's productivity during pair programming by providing inline code suggestions based on context Key ethical consideratio...

 AI Engineering with Chip Huyen